raguay/TextBarScripts/README.md

 ### Features that have been added or fixed

+- Editing and adding new scripts.
+- Add new scripts without having to remove the script store.
 - It will now come up showing the first note without having to press the bottom button.
 - When you change notes, the text area will get input focus right away without having to click on it.
 - Cursor now is set to the end of the area changed by a script.